Last updated January 25, 2023

 In reflection, after my visit, I observed that we don’t usually take this kind of time for ourselves.
 Time to be in nature, experience a touch of silence and seek to learn, working on healthier versions of ourselves.

-We all need more of that, to hit the pause, learn, and then move—redirected—forward.
+We all need more of that, to hit pause, learn and then move—redirected—forward.

-I regretfully checked out two days later and gave my thanks and said my “See you soons” to the wellness team, knowing I would be returning.
+I regretfully checked out two days later.
+I gave my thanks and said my “see you soons” to the wellness team, knowing I would be returning.